This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 There are various forms of bending;

--Shuǐ jìshù is the technique of bending liquid by externally expanding one's Qi into water or water-based substances.
+-Shuǐ jìshù (Waterbending) is the technique of bending liquid by externally expanding one's Qi into water or water-based substances.
 Typically the user can manipulate the molecular speed of water to use any of its three phases; ice (solid) water (liquid) and steam (gas).
 Through this, the waterbender can control the temperature of water as well as it's shape and movement.
 While Shuǐ jìshù is generally taught to use all three phases, some institutions emphasis use of one phase, such as liquid bending.

 The tool version of Shuǐ jìshù is often used for fishing, water travel, fire-fighting, plumbing, ice sculpting, ice skating and cooking to a small degree.
 Meanwhile the martial styles of Shuǐ jìshù manipulate water to crash, whip, restrain & control, create projectiles and fixed weapons of ice and encase either an opponent to restrain them, themselves to create a layer of armor, as well as various other applications.